glominius/EPDEarthSignalViewer/README.md

 - `Download ZIP` and extract the zip file
 - Use `git clone` (for the real techies)

+You will need a lightweight web server (due to restrictions imposed by the browser).
+Any should do, but if you have python:
+- `cd <directory you extracted to>`
+- `python3 -m http.server`
-In either case, point your web browser at the main directory (should have a file index.html in it).
+- Point your browser at index.html in the directory you extracted.

 ## TBD